 By the 1950s, the city was booming again.
 The diversification of the economy after the war and the expansion of the mining industry in the 1970s and 1980s has created a more stable economy.
-The 1980's also saw the creation of the first urban reserve in Saskatoon when Muskeg Lake Cree Nation established the asimâkanisihkân askiy (soldier/veteran land) and Cattail Centre in the Sutherland Industrial area.
+The 1980s also saw the creation of the first urban reserve in Saskatoon, and the first reserve of its kind in Canada created on land previously set aside for city development when Muskeg Lake Cree Nation established the asimâkanisihkân askiy (asimâkanisihkân-askiy) (soldier/veteran land) and Cattail Centre in the Sutherland Industrial area.
 The future promises continued diversification through the emergence of more advanced technology industries and an increase in manufacturing, primarily to service the resource sector.